TRUSTED BY PRIVATE CLIENTS, FAMILIES & SOLICITORS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

 Step 1 : Contact us by email, telephone, online or using the 'book a consultation' link below.
 You can also purchase an assessment directly.
 We will ask for essential details about the assessment (or email you our scoping form).
 We will provide a written quote after the consultation.
 You can request direct access to our fee guide by clicking here to learn about our fees.

-Step 2 : It's time to allocate a named consultant.
+Step 2: It's time to allocate a named consultant.
 Sometimes, we can combine steps 1 and 2 in one single call.
-At this stage, we'll ask for either whole or part payment to secure your booking.
+At this stage, we'll ask for either a whole or a part payment to secure your booking.
 If you're using a solicitor, we may be able to invoice directly.
 Please check with us.

 * As a leading capacity assessment service, we respect the use of technology to aid our assessments, but we disagree that a comprehensive evaluation can be undertaken by remote means alone, and we can never be sure of the individual's circumstances when assessing by a computer or telephone.
 We therefore do not offer any form of remote-based assessment for our first assessments.
 We may at times agree to follow up by remote means, but this is assessed on a case by case basis.